Bonaire Covid-19 active cases continue to drop - BES Reporter

-Kralendijk -The health department has processed all the data after a very busy week.
-That’s why there is a drop in the active cases and the people in quarantine.
-Bonaire has 80 active cases of Covid-19 on January 19, 2021.
-2 of the 21 test results for Covid-19 are positive.
-On active case is a tourist.
-26 people recovered since yesterday and 4 are in hospital due to Covid-19, one is in special care.
+Kralendijk – Bonaire has 47 active cases of Covid-19 on January 21, 2021.
+1 of the 47 test results for Covid-19 is positive.
+23 people recovered since yesterday.
+3 people are in hospital due to Covid-19, two gets special care.
+39 people are out of quarantine.

 Take a test if you feel sick.
 It can take a while before you get the result.
 It’s important to wait the result in quarantine.
 Do not go outside before you get your result because you can infect other people.
 To bring these numbers down it’s important to maintain the hygiene instructions, as keep 1.5 meter distance and wash your hands with water and soap regularly to prevent infection with the Coronavirus.